Market research is critical for all organizations.

 Rather than throwing ideas around, it is better to figure out exactly what people want so you can focus your efforts on ideas that will deliver positive results.

-They delivered 52 pizzas and this increased the amount of online discussions about them by 135%, their interactions on the Facebook page also shot up by 25%.
+They delivered 52 pizzas and this increased the number of online discussions about them by 135%, their interactions on the Facebook page also shot up by 25%.

 Social listening can help you collect loads of data about your brand’s footprint.